Coordinate Plane

 Coordinate Plane or Cartesian Plane

 The coordinate plane or Cartesian plane is a basic concept for coordinate geometry.
 It describes a two-dimensional plane in terms of two perpendicular lines or axes: x-axis and y-axis.
 The x-axis forms a horizontal number line while the y-axis forms a vertical number line.
-The x-axis and the y-axis meets at the point of origin.
+The x-axis and the y-axis meets at the point of origin, which represents the number zero on both axes.

 Points on the Cartesian Plane